Specialists Program

 Music and Performance

-Singing and dancing imbues this program at grade age level.
+Singing and dancing imbue this program at every grade level.
 Students use rhythm instruments, bodies, voices, and imaginations to practice steady beat, using a light/high singing voice, and playing games and instruments as part of a group.

 Our oldest grades learn melodic instruments (ukulele, flute, or recorder), practice standard notation, and work on singing independently in rounds, canons, and partner songs.